AutodeskAILab/Fusion360GalleryDataset/tools/fusion360gym/README.md

 #### Reconstruction
+Reconstruct entire designs from json files provided with the reconstruction subset.
 - `reconstruct(file)`: Reconstruct a design from the provided json file
 - `clear()`: Clear (i.e. close) all open designs in Fusion

 #### Incremental Construction
+Incremental construction of new designs.
+Currently only a small subset of the Fusion API is supported, but we will expand this over time.
 - `add_sketch(sketch_plane)`: Adds a sketch to the design.
     - `sketch_plane`: can be either one of:
         - string value representing a construction plane: `XY`, `XZ`, or `YZ`